newsuk/AyeSpy/README.md

 ## Visual Regression Tips and Tricks

-To make you visual regression tests as robust as possible there are a few points to consider.
+To make your visual regression tests as robust as possible there are a few points to consider.

   - Data: Wherever you run ayespy you need to have complete ownership of data.
 Along with the ability to refresh the data back to a consistent state
   - Dynamic elements: elements such as ads, videos, anything that moves should removed using the `removeSelectors` array.
 You want your page under test to be static.